AndrewConway/ConcreteSTV/ElectionRules.md

 The rules actually used in each year are a secret and the AEC has persecuted those asking for the source code of the counting algorithm under FOI, so the actual rules are my best guess.

-- **Federal** My interpretation of the Australian Federal Senate election system.
+- **FederalPre2021** My interpretation of the Australian Federal Senate election system prior to the 2021 legislation changes.
+Used to be called **Federal** but renamed as the legislation changed.
 - **AEC2013** This is my interpretation of the rules actually used by the AEC for the 2013 election.
-  It is very similar to *Federal* except
-  - When resolving 3 way ties by looking at prior counts, any difference is used as a discriminator, instead of requiring that each has a different count.
+  It is very similar to *FederalPre2021* except when resolving 3 way ties by looking at prior counts, any difference is used as a discriminator,
+          instead of requiring that each has a different count.
 Evidence: NSW 2016, special count with Rod Cullerton excluded, count 49.
-I assume 2013 same as 2016.
+I assume 2013 same as 2016, and this is born out by the response below to our report, but is not absolutely clear.
-  - Rule (17) is applied after all exclusions and surplus distributions are finished (same as my interpretation).
-    This can be seen in 2013 SA, count 228.
-However I believe Rule (18) is applied after all surplus distributions, and the first transfer of an exclusion are finished.
-This is assumed  same as 2016, where Qld, WSW, Vic and WA are all evidence.
 - **AEC2016** This is my interpretation of the rules actually used by the AEC for the 2016 election.
   It is very similar to *AEC2013*, except the Bulk Exclusion rules are not applied (evidence : this crops up frequently)